davonbarnette/slackboit/README.md

 5. You no longer have to return `"stop"` to stop subsequent functions from running - this is now located in the `post` object.
 6. Each function is now passed `bot`, `user`, and `slackMessage` *only*.
 The `slackMessage` argument contains all of the stuff you're used to (`text`, `channel`, etc.).
 We use object destructuring to get the data from the `slackMessage`.
 Check the example function for more details.
 7. Speaking of, we removed the `exampleFunction` and the directions from your file (no more wall of text on your file, yeet) to this documentation page.
+8. You'll see that I've already gone ahead and changed your functions to correctly use the new architecture.
+If you currently have code you haven't committed, you will most likely have `Merge Conflicts`.
+Please let me know if this is the case.

 ## Setup your GitHub repository